Keep on moving on

 The spirit to move you

 Our Regional Services Co-ordinators can help you to access the equipment and financial support you may need.
 We also advocate on your behalf to allow you to qualify for a greater range of assistance devices under the Ontario Assistive Devices Program (ADP) and to increase the amount of ADP support you may receive in acquiring and repairing equipment.
-We are currently mounting an important campaign to increase access to mobility devices and raise awareness of this need with candidates in our provincial election – check out Your Move, Ontario.
+We continue to advocate for greater access to mobility devices – check out Access to Mobility Devices.

 The Ontario Assistive Devices Program (ADP)